walshaw/cazyseqs/MANUAL.md

 **PLEASE NOTE THE ABOVE WARNING ABOUT IP ADDRESSES BEING BLOCKED!**

 The script will help to make any large downloads more "polite".
-Of course, an alternative is to simply extract the IDs instead (-get id, i.e. the default) and then use these as input to batch Entrez retrieval (https://www.ncbi.nlm.nih.gov/sites/batchentrez).
+Of course, an alternative is to simply extract the IDs instead (`-get id`, i.e. the default) and then use these as input to batch Entrez retrieval (https://www.ncbi.nlm.nih.gov/sites/batchentrez).